jasmeet167/PW-NextGen/README.md

-# PW-NextGen
-This repository is used for development on the next generation of Product Wizard
+This repository is used for development on the Product Wizard replacement application.